Customer Data Platform series: 4 of 5

 MDM is a tool that can be used to pool all sorts of data, from every department and on every aspect of the organization, and the resulting repository can be tricky to manage and unwieldy to use.
 A 'single source of truth' doesn't necessarily mean a Single Customer View, though depending on the organization's specifically tailored curation rules, it could.
 It might instead represent the go-to place for details of the company pipeline, department finances, company suppliers or anything else the MDM Stewards want stored in the system.

 A CDP deals with customer data, first and foremost, and does so under the control of the marketing team.
 Therefore, it collects, cleanses, de-duplicates and stores any information marketers might need that can be gathered from marketing technology platforms and pockets of data in the business, including the details of transactions and behaviors that are not technically “customer-related”.
 It will then match these touch-points to the singular customer record, creating a memory of an individual's interactions with your brand across all marketing channels.
 For analytics, insights and personalization, it’s a critical resource for marketers who have problems with data silos within their organisation.
+Furthermore, our Omnichannel Marketing Excellence report found that CDP users "are more than five times as likely to be using advanced customer data analytics to support real-time or time-based triggered messaging and personalization (37% vs. 7% for non-CDP users".

-Unlike a CDP, an MDM system does not easily connect to marketing execution or orchestration systems, so it lacks the ability to amalgamate marketing data across the board and collect real-time insights to be used in campaigns.
+Unlike a CDP, a MDM system does not easily connect to marketing execution or orchestration systems, so it lacks the ability to amalgamate marketing data across the board and collect real-time insights to be used in campaigns.
 It can, however, act as a source of data and feed into a Customer Data Platform, enriching the deposit of marketing data available for use.

 Essentially, MDM facilitates the sharing of enterprise data within a business; it is not a platform designed to consolidate customer data sources and make the data marketing-ready for use within campaigns.